priyang12/ecommerce-ts/apps/Client/README.md

 [] migrate to linaria for components
 [] docs components and refactor component.
 [x] change global styling color in root.
+[] "Limited Time Deal" and "FREE delivery within a week" dummy UI in product Card

 #### components